JosephEoff/josepheoff.github.io/_posts/2023-04-07-motorcontrol10.md

 Something I wanted to mention was that this wasn't a quick and simple process.
 I've noticed that a lot of the projects on Hackaday.io, and a lot of my own projects, give the impression that things always work out right the first time through.

 In this case, I messed up.
-I bought a box a though would fit, then cut and drilled all the holes before discovering that the connectors and the circuit board wouldn't all fit in at the same time.
+I bought a box I thought would fit, then cut and drilled all the holes before discovering that the connectors and the circuit board wouldn't all fit in at the same time.

 |Oops|
 |----|